 20+ Hot Restaurants to Try Now in Washington, DC

 Wine and dine your way around these hot places to eat in the District.

 In case you missed it, the nation's capital has officially become a top tier foodie destination with a stream of accolades.
-The city was anointed with its first Michelin Guide and named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016 and three restaurants, Pineapple & Pearls, Himitsu and Timber Pizza Company, landed on Bon Appétit's list of America's 50 best new restaurants for 2017.
+The city was anointed with its first Michelin Guide, named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016 and three restaurants, Pineapple & Pearls, Himitsu and Timber Pizza Company, landed on Bon Appétit's list of America's 50 best new restaurants for 2017.
 When you visit this year, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
 Here are some of the best (and hottest) DC restaurants that you have to check out.